-A low-carb diet restricts your intake of foods high in carbohydrates, such as pasta, bread, starchy vegetables and sugar.
-Weight loss is one of the positive side effects of this type of diet, which emphasizes protein, healthy fats and watery, fibrous vegetables.
-Exactly how restrictive you have to be with your carb intake depends on your personal carb sensitivity, current carb intake, activity level and weight-loss goals.
+A low-carb diet restricts your intake of foods containing carbohydrates.
+Food like pasta, bread, starchy vegetables and sugar will be extremely limited.
+How restrictive you will have to be with your carb intake depends on your current carb intake, activity level and weight-loss goals.

 Types of Low-Carb Diets

+It's important to note that when you're calculating your carb count you are focusing on net carbs.
 "Net" carbs are the ones that affect your blood sugar.
-You figure a food's net carb value by subtracting its grams of fiber from its total grams of carbohydrates.
+You can calculate a food's net carb value by subtracting its grams of fiber from its total grams of carbohydrates.

 What to Eat on Each Low-Carb Plan

-All low-carb diets encourage you to avoid bread, pasta and sugary treats, which greatly increase your carb intake.
-You eat plenty of meats, poultry, fish, cheese, oils and leafy greens on any low-carb diet.
+All low-carb diets encourage you to avoid bread, pasta and sugary treats, which are high in carbohydrates.
+Low-carb diets tend to put a focus on eating more meat, poultry, fish, cheese, oils and leafy greens.

-A moderate low-carb diet of 100 to 150 grams per day might include 1/2 cup of grains, such as brown rice or pearled barley, at two or three meals -- each has about 20 grams of net carbs per 1/2 cup.
+A moderate low-carb diet of 100 to 150 grams per day might include 1/2 cup of grains, such as brown rice or pearled barley, at two or three meals.
+According to the USDA, brown rice contains about 21 grams of net carbs per 1/2 cup serving.
 You could enjoy 1/4 to 1/2 cup of starchy vegetables, such as winter squash or carrots; one to two pieces of fresh fruit, such as one-half of an apple and a whole peach; and 1/4 cup of black or cannellini beans at meals, too.
 Moderate servings of healthy fats, such as an ounce of nuts or one-quarter of an avocado, are also allowed at most meals.

-A very-low-carb diet has you subsist mostly on animal protein, healthy fats and vegetables.
+A very-low-carb diet, like the keto diet, has you subsist mostly on animal protein, fats and non-starchy vegetables.
 Even your vegetable intake at each meal is restricted to keep your carb intake extremely low.
 Coconut oil, fatty fish, olive oil and modest servings of cheese contribute most of your fat as these items are low in carbs.
 You might have eggs and bacon for breakfast; a cheese stick and almonds as a snack; a burger patty with cheese and an egg for lunch; and chicken and vegetables stir-fried in coconut oil for dinner.

 Which Low-Carb Diet Is Right for You?